monowai/flockdata.org/fd-search/README.md

-fd-search - ElasticSearch Facade
+fd-search - ElasticSearch Writer
 ===============
-This service is used by [fd-engine](../fd-engine) to talk to ElasticSearch or notionally any search product you would care to write a handler for.
-It listens for data integrating over http or amqp puts the docs into ElasticSearch
+This service can be used independently but is used primarily by [fd-engine](../fd-engine) to index content into ElasticSearch

 ## Configuration
-See [Spring](src/main/webapp/WEB-INF/spring) and [Application config](src/main/resources/config.properties) for various fd-search defaults.
+See [Application config](src/main/resources/application.yml) for various fd-search defaults.
 These can be overridden while fd-search is starting if you pass them in via the command line.
 But for evaluation purposes, they are good enough!

 The ElasticSearch cluster that fd-search joins by default is